The Center for Nutrition, Diet and Health

 Kids Cooking Classes provide children aged 2-5 years with hands-on cooking experiences.
 Demonstration foods include vegetables, fruits, whole grains, dairy, and protein.
-Research has shown that the more preschool aged children are exposed to healthy foods, the more likely they will be to engage in healthier lifestyle choices later in life.
+Research has shown that the more preschool-aged children are exposed to healthy foods, the more likely they will be to engage in healthier lifestyle choices later in life.

-Nutrition, Diet and Health Seminars are provided on range of topics and can be tailored to specific audience types including healthy and age-appropriate eating.
+Nutrition, Diet and Health Seminars are provided on a range of topics and can be tailored to specific audience types including healthy and age-appropriate eating.
 Our educators include Registered (RD) and Licensed (LD) Dietitians, and other food and nutrition experts.

 Nutrition on Demand provides nutrition education upon the request of the community.
 Workshops and training sessions can be designed for any age group ranging from preschoolers to seniors, and tailored to the health requirements of the requesting group.
-Using interactive cooking demonstrations, hands-on nutrition activities, grocery store tours, and seminars, Nutrition on Demand addresses a number of topics based on USDA recommendations.
+Using interactive cooking demonstrations, hands-on nutrition activities, grocery store tours, and seminars, Nutrition on Demand address a number of topics based on USDA recommendations.

-Team Nutrition Project works to improve children’s lifelong eating and physical activity habits by providing training to child development centers and day care food service professionals.
+Team Nutrition Project works to improve children’s lifelong eating and physical activity habits by providing training to child development centers and daycare foodservice professionals.
 Funded by the US Department of Agriculture (USDA), the training utilizes the curriculum developed for USDA’s MyPlate program and supports the Child and Adult Care Food Program (CACFP).
 The DC Team Nutrition Project Training Guide and other resources are provided to program participants.

 Institute of Gerontology

 The Institute of Gerontology (IOG) is housed within CNDH.
-The mission of IOG is to help preserve the independence of District of Columbia residents, and to support low-income and disabled people 60 years old and above, with high-quality and compassionate volunteer service, through our Senior Companion and Respite Aide programs.
+The mission of IOG is to help preserve the independence of District of Columbia residents and to support low-income and disabled people 60 years old and above, with high-quality and compassionate volunteer service, through our Senior Companion and Respite Aide programs.

 Health, wellness, and fitness for seniors 60 years old and above in the District of Columbia are provided by the Institute of Gerontology, through its Bodywise, Fitness, and Health program.